Utah Child Pornography Defense Lawyer

 How do police investigate these types of cases?

-What happens if multiple people use the same device?
+What happens if multiple people use the same device or internet connection?

 Are these charges always felonies?